CjDave/MatrixCalculator207/README.md

 ```

 <div align="center"><strong> void calculationType(String text)</strong> </div><br>
 <p>This function is used to draw the symbol of which calculation was performed when the result is drawn.
-Its height is also drwn relative to the height of the first matrix</p>
+Its height is also drawn relative to the height of the first matrix</p>

 ``` java
 void calculationType(String text) {